rolling-scopes-school/tasks/tasks/eCommerce-Application/Sprints/Sprint#3.md

 #### 4. Category Navigation (25 points) 🧭

-- **(25 points)** Implement easy-to-use and clear navigation options for users to explore and switch between different product categories or subcategories using the chosen API (commercetools or any other simple API).
+- **(25 points)** Implement easy-to-use and clear navigation options for users to explore and switch between different product categories or subcategories using the commercetools API.
 [RSS-ECOMM-3_08](./Sprint3/RSS-ECOMM-3_08.md) 🗺️

 ### Detailed Product Page Implementation (100 points - Total) 🔎

 #### 1. Display Product Information (65 points) 📝

-- **(25 points)** Use the commercetools API or any other simple API to fetch and display the product name, description, and images on the Detailed Product page.
+- **(25 points)** Use the commercetools API to fetch and display the product name, description, and images on the Detailed Product page.
 [RSS-ECOMM-3_09](./Sprint3/RSS-ECOMM-3_09.md) 🖼️
 - **(25 points)** Implement an image slider for product images fetched from the chosen API, allowing users to view multiple images of the product.
 [RSS-ECOMM-3_10](./Sprint3/RSS-ECOMM-3_10.md) 🎞️
 - **(15 points)** Display the product price fetched from the chosen API, and if the product is on sale, display both the original and discounted prices.
 [RSS-ECOMM-3_11](./Sprint3/RSS-ECOMM-3_11.md) 💰

 #### 2. Enlarged Image Modal with Slider (35 points) 🖼️🔍

 - **(20 points)** Allow users to click on the product image to open an enlarged version of the image in a modal window.
 [RSS-ECOMM-3_12](./Sprint3/RSS-ECOMM-3_12.md) 🔍
-- **(15 points)** Enable users to navigate through all product images from the chosen API using a slider inside the modal window.
+- **(15 points)** Enable users to navigate through all product images from the commercetools API using a slider inside the modal window.
 [RSS-ECOMM-3_13](./Sprint3/RSS-ECOMM-3_13.md) 🚀

 ### User Profile Page Implementation (70 points - Total) 👥